On the Circuit Diameter Conjecture: The Conjectures

 \subsection{Any start}

-In contrast to edge walks, which only walk between vertices of a polyhedron, one consider circuit walks that begin at a feasible point in a polyhedron that is not a vertex: indeed many steps in circuit walks do not begin at vertices.
+In contrast to edge walks, which only walk between vertices of a polyhedron, one may consider circuit walks that begin at a feasible point in a polyhedron that is not a vertex: indeed many steps in circuit walks do not begin at vertices.
 To study partial sequences of circuit walks (and for many other reasons), we here present a variant of the conjectures that deals with the necessary generalization of the starting point.
 We say that a set of facets is linearly independent if the corresponding outer normals are linearly independent.

-\conjecture[Any start] Note the number of active facets for any vertex $u$ of a $d$-dimensional polyhedron is at least $d$.
+\conjecture[Any start] Note the number of active facets $d'$ for any vertex $\veu$ of a $d$-dimensional polyhedron is at least $d$.
+For all other points in the polyhedron, $d'<d$.
 The above conjecture gives rise to a generalized notion of circuit walk that may start anywhere in the polyhedron, not only at a vertex.
+The number of steps of such a circuit walk is bounded by $f-d'$.

-Let us briefly look at an example to see why the above formulation is plausible: Consider a simplex in $\R^d$ and recall it has $d+1$ vertices and $d+1$ facets, which implies $f-d=1$.
+Let us briefly turn to an example: Consider a simplex in $\R^d$ and recall it has $d+1$ vertices and $d+1$ facets, which implies $f-d=1$.
 It has combinatorial diameter $1$, which transfers to circuit diameter $1$.
-However, the number of steps to a vertex can be much larger for non-vertices.
-For example, let a walk begin at a feasible point $u$ in the strict interior of a facet $F$.
+However, the number of steps to a vertex can be much larger for a start at a non-vertex.
+For example, let a walk begin at a feasible point $\veu$ in the strict interior of a facet $F$.
 Then $d'=1$ and $f-d'=d$.
 Walking to the unique vertex that is not incident to $F$ requires exactly $d$ steps (if we assume the simplex to be \Csimple\ with respect to a set $M$ of points that includes the starting point).
 Figure \ref{fig:simplex} depicts an example in dimension $3$.

 Consider a non-revisiting walk (as in Conjecture~\ref{non revisiting}) starting at a non-vertex.
 Picking up a new facet in each step that did not appear before would transfer to a bound of $f-d'$, as only $d'\leq d$ facets are active in the beginning.
 It is clear that Conjecture~\ref{any start} is at least as strong as Conjecture~\ref{original}, as it encompasses the corresponding statement for $M$ as the set of all vertices and due to $d'\geq d$ for all vertices.
 But Conjecture~\ref{non revisiting} also implies Conjecture~\ref{any start}: